warpdesign/brackets-regex-diagram/README.md

 brackets-regex-diagram
 ======================

-A regular expression railroad diagram view for regexp under the cursor.
-This was written so that I can get familiar with Brackets development.
+An extension for Adobe [Brackets](http://brackets.io) editor that adds a regular expression railroad diagram view for regexp under the cursor.

 This extension is heavily based on: